akvorado/akvorado/console/data/docs/02-configuration.md

 to the socket, `receive-buffer` to set the size of the kernel's incoming buffer for each listening socket, and `queue-size` to define the number of messages to buffer inside each worker.
-With `agent-id-src-addr-overwrite` set to true, the source ip of the received flow packet is used as Exporter Address.
+With `use-src-addr-for-exporter-addr` set to true, the source ip of the received flow packet is used as exporter address.

 For example: